Fairfax County Transportation Consultants: Traffic Engineers, Traffic Design, Parking Studies

 Our Fairfax County traffic engineers and planners are also uniquely qualified to help during Fairfax County’s biannual Site-Specific Plan Amendment (SSPA) Process.
 We can accurately estimate vehicle trips for existing and proposed conditions that account for changes in density or program mix.
 An explanatory infographic of the SSPA Process is here.

-You can learn more about traffic impact analyses in Fairfax County here.
+You can learn more about traffic impact analyses in Fairfax County here and watch a video about traffic impact analyses for Fairfax County developments.

 Selected Fairfax County Traffic Impact Analysis Case Studies: